naveenailawadi/Protegy/README.md

         return string_value
     ```
+    - solution in Classes/classesobjects.py

 ## Pandas
 - understand how to work with data (python's greatest advantage!)
     - [Corey Schafer Pandas Tutorial](https://www.youtube.com/watch?v=ZyhVh-qRZPA&list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS&ab_channel=CoreySchafer)
 - test out your knowledge by printing all the emails in Pandas / emails.csv
-    - solution in Pandas / printingemails.py
+    - solution in Pandas/printingemails.py

 ## Web Scraping with Beautiful Soup
 - learn the basics of web scraping and interacting with websites